MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-security-guide.md

 Azure Active Directory functions as the directory service for Microsoft 365 and Office 365.
 It stores all user directory information and policy assignments.

-#### CRL Distribution Points
+#### Certificate Revocation List (CRL) Distribution Points

 Microsoft 365 and Office 365 traffic takes place over TLS/HTTPS encrypted channels, meaning that certificates are used for encryption of all traffic.
-Teams requires all server certificates to contain one or more Certificate Revocation List (CRL) distribution points.
-CRL distribution points (CDPs) are locations from which CRLs can be downloaded for purposes of verifying that the certificate has not been revoked since the time it was issued and the certificate is still within the validity period.
+Teams requires all server certificates to contain one or more CRL distribution points.
+CRL distribution points (CDPs) are locations from which CRLs can be downloaded for purposes of verifying that the certificate hasn't been revoked since the time it was issued and the certificate is still within the validity period.
 A CRL distribution point is noted in the properties of the certificate as a URL and is secure HTTP.
 The Teams service checks CRL with every certificate authentication.

 #### Enhanced Key Usage